Yi Yongak: Post-World War II

-Orangkaekkot (오랑캐꽃 Violets) (1947) was published after Korea became independent but most of the poems in the collection were written during the colonial period.
-The title piece, “Violets” depicts the Korean people who suffered persecution after they were thrown out to the barren northern border area under Japanese rule.
+Orangkaekkot (오랑캐꽃 Violets; 1947) was published after Korea became independent but most of the poems in the collection were written during the colonial period.
+The title piece, "Violets" depicts the Korean people who suffered persecution after they were thrown out to the barren northern border area under Japanese rule.
 Violets highlights the poet's inner side rather than illustrating the reality of that time probably because the poems were written near the end of the colonial period when the oppression got all the more severe.
 His consciousness of community shown through the earlier poems was replaced with lyrical narrative and sophisticated style.

 After defecting to North Korea, Yi wrote poems advocating the North Korean political system and literary policies for propaganda.
-Describing in a romantic tone the completion of Pyeongnam irrigation construction that was conducted to recover from the Korean War, the series of “Selected Poems of Pyeongnam Irrigation” received positive reviews from the North Korean literary communities.
+Describing in a romantic tone the completion of South Pyongan Province irrigation construction that was conducted to recover from the Korean War, the series of "Selected Poems of Pyeongnam Irrigation" received positive reviews from the North Korean literary communities.